The elea Talent Program in South Africa in 2026/2027

 What’s the structure of the program (rotations etc.)?

-Within the investment team, you will be assigned on a rotational basis to a specific topic and region to deepen your expertise and identify ventures.
-During the two years, you will cover all four investments areas (please see our portfolio Where does elea invest? - elea).
-Additionally, you will rotate between elea’s different units, including Investors & Partnerships, Finance & Impact Measurement, Communities & Awareness, and Communications.
+Within the investment team, you will be assigned to a specific topic and region to deepen your expertise and identify ventures (please see our portfolio).
+You will also have the opportunity to rotate between elea’s different units, including Investors & Partnerships, Finance & Impact Measurement, Communities & Awareness, and Communications so that you will understand all the operational aspects of impact investing.

 Why is the eTP designed for two years?